 7. Signed Acknowledgment of Risk and General Release Form (To be provided by PON if/when a fellowship is awarded)

 Download a copy of the 2014 application instructions.

 The Program on Negotiation at Harvard Law School

 Pound Hall 501

 1563 Massachusetts Ave.

 Notify PON by letter, e-mail, phone or fax upon arrival at your placement.

 Completion of 8-week Term

 Barring unforeseen and serious complications, PON expects you to fulfill your Fellowship without major changes or interruptions.
 You must notify and obtain the permission of PON before making any material changes to your placement plans.
 If you discover upon arrival that your placement is not consistent with what your host organization promised you, you should contact PON immediately to discuss how to proceed.
 PON reserves the right to seek reimbursement of grant funds from Fellows who fail to complete their Fellowship as outlined in their application.
 PON will charge a minimum of 10% and up to a maximum of 100% of the grant for any unauthorized abandonment of or change to a Fellowship.

 Fellows must submit a 3-5 page (minimum) written report about their internship or project to PON by September 30, 2013.
 The report should be a thorough reflection on your summer experience, including how your research or internship contributed to negotiation scholarship.
 Also include details about the nature of your work and its relevance to your academic and professional development.
 Reports may be posted on the PON website for public consumption.
-In addition, Fellows will be asked to complete a short form to record the details of their internship or project as a reference to future students.

 Questions regarding the PON Summer Fellowship Program should be directed to Ms. Beth Hankes firstname.lastname@example.org or (617) 495-1684.